segmentio/parquet-go/README.md

 includes defining implementations of `parquet.ColumnChunk` and `parquet.Page` to expose column values of the row group.

-This model can be preferrable when the underlying storage or in-memory representation of the data needs to be optimized further than what can be achieved by using an intermediary buffering layer with `parquet.Buffer`.
+This model can be preferable when the underlying storage or in-memory representation of the data needs to be optimized further than what can be achieved by using an intermediary buffering layer with `parquet.Buffer`.